Britain to withdraw troops from Mali peacekeeping force

-LONDON, Nov 14 (Reuters) - Britain will pull out the 300 troops it had sent to Mali as part of a U.N. peacekeeping force in the West African country following similar withdrawals this year by other Western nations, a government minister said on Monday.
+LONDON, Nov 14 (Reuters) - Britain will pull out its 300 troops from a U.N. peacekeeping force in Mali following similar withdrawals this year by other Western nations, a government minister said on Monday.

 The early withdrawal comes after France and its military allies began withdrawing thousands of troops from Mali this year as the country's military junta began collaborating with private contractors belonging to Russia's Wagner Group.